socheatsok78/docker-chrony/README.md

 You can disable this feature by setting the `SKIP_SETCAP_IPC_LOCK` environment variable to `true`.

+You can read more about *Runtime privilege and Linux capabilities* in the documentation [here](https://docs.docker.com/engine/containers/run/#runtime-privilege-and-linux-capabilities).

 ## License
 Licensed under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for more information.